Synthetic Ruby & Sapphire

-Verneuil developed flame fusion primarily for the synthesis of ruby, but the same method can be used for the creation of other gem materials, including sapphire and star sapphire, spinel, rutile, and strontium titanate.
+Verneuil developed flame fusion primarily for the synthesis of ruby, but the same method can be used for the creation of other gem materials, including sapphire, star sapphire, spinel, rutile and strontium titanate.

 The basic concept of the flame fusion method is to take the raw gem material, melt it, and then allow it to recrystallize.
 The concept is simple, but this method depended on some key bits of technology.
-First, it was necessary to have extremely pure starting material.
-In the case of ruby or sapphire, this meant aluminum oxide that was free of impurities like sodium.
-The earliest attempts to recrystallize ruby were actually accomplished by melting natural ruby crystals, due to the lack of fine pure aluminum oxide.
+First, it was necessary to have extremely pure material to begin the process with.
+In the case of ruby or sapphire, this meant aluminum oxide that was free from impurities such as sodium.
+The earliest attempts to recrystallize ruby were actually accomplished by melting natural ruby crystals, due to the lack of fine, pure aluminum oxide.

 The droplets form a single crystal called a boule.
-The boule has a characteristic shape with a rounded end, a long cylindrical body, and a tapering end.
+The boule has a characteristic cylindral shape with a tapered end.
 It is usually about 13 to 25 millimeters in diameter, 50 to 100 millimeters long, and weighs 75 to 250 carats.

 Crystals produced by the Verneuil flame fusion process are chemically and physically equivalent to naturally occurring crystals, and strong magnification is usually required to distinguish between the two.
-One of the signature characteristics of a Verneuil crystal is curved growth lines formed as the cylindrical boule grows upwards in an environment with a high thermal gradient.
+One of the signature characteristics of a Verneuil crystal is curved growth lines, which form as the cylindrical boule grows upwards in an environment with a high thermal gradient.
 The equivalent growth lines in natural crystals are parallel.

-Another distinguishing feature of gems produced by flame fusion is the common presence of microscopic gas bubbles formed due to an excess of oxygen in the furnace; imperfections in natural crystals are usually solid impurities.
-However, gas bubbles alone can no longer be taken as a reliable indication of a synthetic ruby; natural rubies which have been fracture-filled with lead-glass often exhibit gas bubbles in the glass-filled cavities.
-But note that the fracture-filled rubies are typically heavily included while the flame fusion rubies have no natural inclusions.
+Another distinguishing feature of gems produced by flame fusion is the frequent presence of microscopic gas bubbles formed due to excess oxygen in the furnace.
+Imperfections in natural crystals are usually solid impurities.
+However, gas bubbles alone can no longer be taken as a reliable indication of a synthetic ruby; natural rubies that have been fracture-filled with lead-glass often exhibit gas bubbles in the glass-filled cavities.
+But please note that the fracture-filled rubies are typically heavily included while the flame fusion rubies have no natural inclusions.